The Official USERN Congress Website

 Tiziana Cappello, Italy

-Juries: Maziar Moradi-Lakeh, Tiziana Cappello, Simon Robson, Domenico Pratico, Pablo Artal
+Juries: Maziar Moradi-Lakeh, Tiziana Cappello, Domenico Pratico, Pablo Artal

 Room 3